jlmelville/sneer/docs/gradients.md

 That is, we consider all similarities involving point $i$.
 Let's call this the point-wise approach.
 A consequence of this is that $q_{ij} \neq q_{ji}$ and hence this results in an asymmetric probability matrix, $Q$.
-In fact, (at least in the sneer implementation), each row of the matrix is a separate probability matrix, where each row sums to one.
+In fact, (at least in the `sneer` implementation), each row of the matrix is a separate probability distribution, where each row sums to one.
 In the point-wise approach you are calculating $N$ different divergences, with each point being responsible for a separate probability distribution.